senia-psm/zio-test-akka-http/README.md

 ## Assertions

-There are several assertions available:
+There are several methods on response available:

 - `handled`
 - `response`